arangodb/docs/3.4/deployment-kubernetes-deployment-resource.md

 without it encryption is disabled.
 The default value is empty.

-This requires the Enterprise version.
+This requires the Enterprise Edition.

 The encryption key cannot be changed after the cluster has been created.